 Recognized as a Local Historic Place, the Bristol Shogomoc Railway Site stands as a symbolic testament to the bygone railway era of Florenceville-Bristol.
 Although touring the station is not permitted, its architectural elegance can still be admired from the outside!

 The site is essentially a curated historical monument, with its elements – including the station house and railway cars – not originally positioned here.
 The station house is specially designated for both its architectural significance and historical value.
 You can check the thumbnails for a glimpse into the station’s interior.

-Originally constructed in 1914 as the Florenceville CPR Station, the structure is a mirror image of the Bristol Station that sat on this site from 1910 until 1971.
+Initially built in 1914 as the Florenceville CPR Station, the building mirrors the design of the Bristol Station that graced this site from 1910 to 1971.

-In 2000, the Shogomoc Rail Club purchased this station and moved it to the present site.
-It is one of the few remaining examples of CPR Plan #20 in Canada and the only example east of Montreal.
-The rail cars are included in the designation because they are fine examples of early passenger cars of the style that would have been seen rolling into the station.
+In 2000, the Shogomoc Rail Club bought this station and relocated it from its previous spot about 6km down the railway in Florenceville, to its current location.
+The station is one of the last remaining examples of CPR Plan #20 in Canada, and the only such example east of Montreal.
+The railway cars that form part of the site are included in the designation as they represent excellent examples of early passenger cars that would have regularly arrived at the station.

-It is believed that one of the cars formed part of the Royal Train during King George VI’s Royal Tour of Canada in 1939.
+It’s speculated that one of these cars was part of the Royal Train during King George VI’s Royal Tour of Canada in 1939.

 The preserved length of original tracks enhances the site’s overall aesthetic and historical value, paying tribute to the rich railway legacy of Florenceville-Bristol.

 The site offers RV parking and access to walking trails, and it’s located just a stone’s throw away from the picturesque Riverside Park.